GulMuhammadSoomro/H-StreamQ/README.md

 python generate_demo_subset.py --input /path/to/your/labevents.csv --output data/demo_subset.csv
 ```

-This script uses seed 42 and selects records from 10 fixed hospital admissions (hadm_id values listed in `config/hadm_ids.txt`), producing a reproducible 1,996-row subset.
+This script uses seed 42 and selects records from 10 fixed hospital admissions (hadm_id values listed in `hadm_ids.txt`), producing a reproducible 1,996-row subset.
 The demonstration uses 200 records sampled from this subset.

 ### 5. Run the demonstration